 With one exception, I no longer use Google Adwords because my websites rank so well organically.
 I view Adwords as a means to get your website listed on page one of Google until it gets there organically.
 Once there, then the cost of Adwords can be a wasted expense, but again it all comes down to ROI.
-With the techniques set forth in Pipeline, if you have niched down enough, your website should appear on page one of a Google search after about ten days.
+With the techniques set forth in Pipeline, if you have niched down enough, your website should appear in the first ten listings on page one of a Google search after about ten days.
 Even so, you may elect to keep an Adwords campaign running for the same practice area just to occupy two positions in the search results, or to make sure you have a slightly different keyword combination covered.

 I have had good success with Google Adwords in the past.
 AdWords is another great example of how the Internet has leveled the playing field for new attorneys.
 If you know what you are doing, and are willing an able to pay the per click fees, you can put your firm on page one of the Google search results overnight.
 But while I have used AdWords successfully, I don’t purport to be an expert.
 I can provide only these tips.

 First, take the time to really target your audience.
 You will pay every time someone clicks on your ad, so you want to make sure every click is a qualified client.
 I just did a search for “attorney orange county” and two firms came up in Adwords that offer no indication as to what type of law they practice.
 They are paying for completely unqualified clicks from clients who, upon arriving at the site, will find that the firm cannot help them.